 1. Make people feel good about change, not bad about staying the same

-If you tell people they are stupid or wrong because of something they have already done (buying milk, choosing a competitor's technology), the natural response is ‘well I’m not stupid, so I must be right, and you must be wrong about everything’.
+If you tell people they are stupid or wrong because of something they have already done (buying milk, choosing a competitor's technology), the natural response is ‘well I’m not stupid, so I must be right, and you must be wrong’.

 Instead, make people feel good about the new decision.
 Ann Christiano & Annie Neimand, from the University of Florida, point out “People seek information that makes them feel good about themselves and allows them to be a better version of themselves.
 If you start with this understanding…you can design campaigns that help people see where your values intersect and how the issues you are working on matter to them.”